INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

-This module uses quality processed reads obtained through Trimmomatic analysis and performs a draft de novo assembly using metaSPAdes.
+This module uses quality processed reads obtained through Trimmomatic analysis and performs a draft de novo assembly using SPAdes.
 The assemblies are subsequently screened (using abricate) against a gene sequence database that allows the discrimination of the influenza types A and B, all currently defined influenza A subtypes (18 hemagglutinin subtypes and 11 neuraminidase sub-types) and the two influenza B lineages (Yamagata and Victoria).
 The detection of type and subtype/lineage is automatically provided upon reads upload (i.e., no user intervention is needed).

 *Software version/settings*